A Workshop – What is it?

 The assignments are available on the course homepage.

 You should prepare by reviewing the theoretical and practical aspects (lectures, course literature).
-You will not have enough scheduled time to start from scratch.

 No special tools are required to perform tasks except for a development environment (e.g. Visual Studio, Java).
 However, you will need to document diagrams (which can be as simple as with the help of a digital camera), write explanatory texts (perhaps with html), and present functional program code (php, asp.net C #, Java, C ++, …)